agarun/kume/README.md

 Choose a value of *k* and a sample image.
 Image pixels are plotted to an HTML5 Canvas.
 The visual 2D representation shows the colors in the sRGB gamut (x-axis *a*\*, y-axis *b*\*) and has some pixel overlap since it omits a separate component for *L*\*.

 *k* colors are initialized as centroids.
 Each centroid is represented by its mean color for the cluster with an SVG & tooltip.
+Hover over a centroid to see information about the color.

 Clusters and centroids are repeatedly assigned and updated until convergence.
 D3 handles animating each iteration.

 When there are no more new centroid assignments, the cluster data is used to draw a quantized version of the sample image using only *k* prominent colors.